The old saying that the fish rots from the head provides a good analogy for why a culture of accountability is so important in project delivery.

 The Quality of Governance Dictates the Outcomes

-As organisations revisit the investment slate for their businesses and determine which projects to continue or pause, one trend we continue to see is the tension between BAU and the necessity of adopting a project mindset to deliver change into business.
+As organisations revisit the investment slate for their businesses and determine which projects to continue or pause, one trend we continue to see is the tension between BAU and the necessity of adopting a project mindset to deliver change into the business.

 In many respects, we see so-called transformation projects delivering the sort of change that is more akin to BAU upgrades as organisations move to adopt agile as a method of delivering that change and for some, it’s been incredibly successful.
 For others, it’s been deeply challenging as teams grapple with a shift in the oversight of projects from a centralised model to a more dispersed set of teams.